Driaaaaaaaan/Driaaaaaaaan/README.md

 - 💾 MySQL
 - 🧰 Tools: VS Code, Git, GitHub, Laragon, Figma

-🌱 Currently exploring more about Laravel and modern web development practices.
+🌱 Currently exploring more about Laravel and react.
 🔍 Looking for opportunities to grow and collaborate on real-world projects.

 ---